codesandbox/sandpack/website/docs/docs/advanced-usage/hooks.md

 If you run this, you will notice that the `SimpleCodeViewer` is in sync with the state of the `SandpackCodeEditor`.

-`useSandpack` also exports `dispatch` and `listen`, two functions with which you can directly communicate with the bundler.
-However, at this point, you'd have to understand all the different types of messages and payloads that are passed from the sandpack manager to the iframe and back.
+`useSandpack` also exports `dispatch` and `listen`, you can levarage these functions for communicating directly with the bundler.
+However, at this point, you'd have understood all the different types of messages and payloads that are passed from the sandpack manager to the iframe and back.

 ```jsx